On the Importance of Tactile Sensing for Imitation Learning: A Case Study on Robotic Match Lighting: LEARNING MATCH LIGHTING POLICIES FROM DEMONSTRATIONS

 \subsection{Policy Inference and Robot Control}

-We use the Cartesian Impedance Controller from \cite{Nbfigueroafranka_interactive_controllers} to move the robot during the autonomous policy rollouts.
-We tuned the controller's stiffness and damping values on a few of the collected demonstration trajectories.
-The gains have been chosen such that replaying the trajectories obtained during kinesthetic teaching yields task success when tracked using this control strategy.
-We rely on the Robotic Operating System (ROS) to gather the sensor observations.
-Policy inference is run asynchronously, and only the first action of the action sequence is applied by the controller before updating the action sequence based on the most recent model inference.
-The policies run online in real-time as action generation, i.e., policy inference, only takes \SI{0.028}{\s} for our largest vision+touch policies on an NVIDIA $3090$ GPU.
+We use the Cartesian Impedance Controller from \cite{Nbfigueroafranka_interactive_controllers} for control.
+Policy inference is performed asynchronously, and only the first action in the sequence is applied before updating the sequence using the most recent model inference.
+The policies run online in real time.
+Action generation takes only \SI{0.028}{\s} for our largest vision+touch policies on an NVIDIA $3090$.
+For more details, please see Appendix A on our website.